HiPerCoRe/KTT/OnboardingGuide.md

 The first step before we can utilize KTT is a creation of a tuner instance.
 The tuner is one of the major KTT classes and implements a large portion of autotuning logic.
 The KTT structures such as kernels, kernel arguments and tuning parameters are tied to a specific tuner instance.
-The simplest tuner constructor requires three parameters - index for a platform, index for a device and compute API that will be utilized (e.g., CUDA, OpenCL).
+The simplest tuner constructor requires three parameters - index for a platform, index for a device and compute API that will be utilized (e.g., CUDA, OpenCL, C++).
 The indices for platforms and devices are assigned by KTT.
 We can retrieve them through `PlatformInfo` and `DeviceInfo` structures.
 These structures also contain other useful information such as a list of supported extensions, global memory size, a number of available compute units and more.
 Note that the assigned indices remain the same when autotuning applications are launched multiple times on the same computer.
 They only change when the hardware configuration changes (e.g., a new device is added, an old device is removed, a device driver is reinstalled).
 Also note, that the indices